The cohomology of virtually torsion-free solvable groups of finite rank: Cohomology and homology

 (iii) If $M$, $M'$, and $M''$ are $\mathbb ZG$-modules such that $M$ is an extension of $M'$ by $M''$, then $M\otimes B$ is a $\mathbb ZG$-module extension of $M'\otimes B$ by $M''\otimes B$.

-From these three properties it follows that $A\otimes B$ belongs to $\mathfrak{C}(G, \pi)$ by induction on the number of closure operations required to construct $A$ from $\mathbb ZG$-modules that are torsion-free and $\pi$-minimax.
+From these three properties it follows that $A\otimes B$ belongs to $\mathfrak{C}(G, \pi)$ by induction on the number of closure operations required to construct $A$ from $\mathbb ZG$-modules that are torsion-free of finite rank and $\pi$-spectral.
 Statement (i) establishes the base case, and (ii) and (iii) permit the execution of the inductive step. \end{proof}